The History of Whoo

 ⬥ Golden Gardenia

-“Golden Gardenia”, scientifically known as Gardenia Jasminoides but also referred to as “Cape Gardenia” or “Golden Magic,” is an evergreen plant that displays exceptional resilience, even in the harshest winter conditions.
-When these flowers bloom, they start off as pure white and gradually transition into creamy yellow and golden yellow as they mature.
+“Golden Gardenia,” scientifically classified as Gardenia Jasminoides (치자, 梔子) but commonly known as “Cape Gardenia” or “Golden Magic,” is an evergreen plant that displays exceptional resilience, thriving even in the harshest winter conditions.
+In addition to its resilience, “Golden Gardenia” is known for its fascinating colour transformation, with its flowers gradually changing from pure white to a rich golden yellow as they mature.
+This unique phenomenon is the reason the plant has earned the name ‘Golden Magic.’

 ⬥ Wild Ginseng With Pearl Knots (산삼옥주)

-Panax Ginseng is one of the most expensive Hanbang herbs.
-Ginseng is also known as “Shincho” (신초, 神草), meaning “God’s Herb”, and in Oriental Medicine it’s commonly used to replenish Qi (“tonify Qi”) across the Five Organs (오장, 五臟).
+Panax Ginseng, often referred to as “Shincho” (신초, 神草) or “God’s Herb,” is one of the most valuable Hanbang herbs.
+In the context of Oriental Medicine, it is frequently used to replenish Qi (“tonify Qi”) across the Five Organs (오장, 五臟)7.

-Wild Ginseng (Panax Ginseng Meyer cv.
-Silvatica) and Cultivated Ginseng present significant differences, both in terms of market price, morphology and of general properties.
-In fact, Wild Ginseng was shown to contain at least 10 times the amount of active compounds of Cultivated Ginseng6.
-This enhanced effectiveness, along with its natural scarcity and difficult availability, make Wild Ginseng one of the most precious herbal remedies in Oriental Medicine.
+There are significant differences between Wild Ginseng (Panax Ginseng Meyer cv.
+Silvatica) and Cultivated Ginseng, particularly regarding market value, physical characteristics, and overall properties.
+Research indicates that Wild Ginseng contains at least ten times the amount of active compounds found in Cultivated Ginseng6.
+This greater potency, coupled with its natural scarcity and difficult availability, positions Wild Ginseng as one of the most valuable herbal remedies in Oriental Medicine.

 Different morphological characteristics of Wild Ginseng (sx) and Cultivated Ginseng (dx). (source: YTN)

-Pearl knots are small protuberances found on the fine rootlets of some Wild Ginseng plants and they store nutrients absorbed from the soil during growth.
+Pearl knots are tiny protrusions located on the fine rootlets of certain Wild Ginseng plants, serving as reservoirs for nutrients absorbed from the soil throughout the plant’s growth.

-The biological nature of pearl knots is the foundation of the seasonal absorbing root of ginseng4.
-Meaning that the number of pearl knots of a ginseng plant can help observers get a general understanding of the plant’s age, with a high number of pearl knots indicating a longer growth time.
+These pearl knots play a crucial role in the seasonal nutrient absorption of ginseng4.
+Consequently, the number of pearl knots on a ginseng plant can provide a general indication of the plant’s age, with a higher number of knots suggesting a longer growth period.

 (picture by 소담정)